what ‘cowboy bebop’ can teach us about friendship and loneliness

 The anime is, in true definition of the term, a cult classic that has attracted countless tributes over the years.
 Artists Grimes and Lil Yachty are fans of the series -- Yachty even sampled the show’s soundtrack on 2016 track, Dipset.
 Its flashy animation style and bombastic score, which blends effortlessly the styles of bossa nova, blues, jazz and opera, has even birthed an entire sub-genre of chill hop on Youtube.
 The lo-fi Bebop-themed mix I’m listening to while writing this has nearly five million views.

-At first glance, the series doesn’t seem much different the other beloved animes on the 90s and 00s.
+At first glance, the series doesn’t seem much different to the other beloved animes on the 90s and 00s.
 But peel away the technologically-modified superhuman clowns, religious cult leaders, eco-terrorists wielding genetic viruses and a psychopathic killer in the body of a child, you find a group of misfits whose lives aren’t too dissimilar to our own.

 Much like the spaceship they inhabit, the anti-heroes of Bebop are drifting through time and space.
 Here are people whose present lives are determined by their past experiences.
 While its manifestations are more literal in some than others -- a former member of the Inter-Solar System Police, Jet, lost his arm while chasing a powerful mafia organisation -- each individual member of the Bebop is defined by their loneliness.
 Spike lost his love and nearly his life to an underground crime syndicate, while the only thing Faye, a chronic amnesiac, has to remember her past by is a six-million woolong [the unit of currency in the Solar System] bounty on her head.